The Commission-Driven Agent

 Additionally, policy owners are advised on crucial details such as the surrender values of their policies, the breakdown of the premiums, along with other counsels and tips.
 Life insurance agents, in essence, are supposed to have technical and ethical knowledge as well as underwriting capabilities to sell policies.

 Unfortunately, the reality is that in the Malaysian environment, life insurance agents are commission-driven, and do not always advise consumers on the policies that they really need.
-A simple look at the incentives that these agent typically earn connects the dots: 9-12% for premiums on certain ILPs, fully-paid vacations for achieving sales targets, agent recruitment bonuses, policy renewal bonuses, policy volume bonuses, the list goes on.
+A simple look at the incentives that these agents typically earn connects the dots: 9-12% for premiums on certain ILPs, fully-paid vacations for achieving sales targets, agent recruitment bonuses, policy renewal bonuses, policy volume bonuses, the list goes on.
 The commission rate for life insurance policies is in the vicinity of 35%; considering the comparatively low premiums, agents usually sideline it.
 Even then, however, the agent’s cut would drive up the premiums one would pay.
 In a nutshell, misrepresentation is rife in the industry, resulting in an adverse outcome of the function of an agent.

 A Simple And Yet Inexpensive Solution